How to design better for WordPress

 The latest trends we’ve seen so far (and like) are:

-- Parallax scrolling where images in the front move at a different speed or direction than those in the background.
+- Parallax scrolling is were images in the front move at a different speed or direction than those in the background.

 - Card-based design (think Pinterest) – displaying condensed information in an elegant, yet simple way.